roboteng/rts/README.md

 This is generally the player's interface.
 It will be capable of running single player games, and connecting to a server for mulitplayer games.

+### CI

+I'm trying out [Dagger](https://dagger.io) for CI.
+It seemed to work well before I added bevy as a dependency, but now its not building correctly.
+That isn't Dagger's fault, I just haven't gone through and updated to work correctly with all the dependencies that a game engine expects.